OfficeDev/Microsoft-Teams-Samples/samples/msgext-unfurling-ac-loop-components/csharp/README.md

 ### 1. Register you app with Azure AD

   1. Register a new application in the [Azure Active Directory – App Registrations](https://go.microsoft.com/fwlink/?linkid=2083908) portal.
   2. Select **New Registration** and on the *register an application page*, set following values:
       * Set **name** to your app name.
       * Choose the **supported account types** (any account type will work)
       * Leave **Redirect URI** empty.
       * Choose **Register**.
   3. On the overview page, copy and save the **Application (client) ID, Directory (tenant) ID**.
 You’ll need those later when updating your Teams application manifest and in the appsettings.json.
   4. Navigate to the **Certificates & secrets**.
 In the Client secrets section, click on "+ New client secret".
 Add a description(Name of the secret) for the secret and select “Never” for Expires.
 Click "Add".
 Once the client secret is created, copy its value, it need to be placed in the appsettings.json.
   5. In the **Authorized client applications** section, identify the applications that you want to authorize for your app’s web application.
 Each of the following IDs needs to be entered:
     * `1fec8e78-bce4-4aaf-ab1b-5451cc387264` (Teams mobile/desktop application)
     * `5e3ce6c0-2b1f-4285-8d4b-75ee78787346` (Teams web application)
-**Note** If you want to test or extend your Teams apps across Outlook, kindly add below client application identifiers while doing Azure AD app registration in your tenant:
+   **Note** If you want to test or extend your Teams apps across Office and Outlook, kindly add below client application identifiers while doing Azure AD app registration in your tenant:
+   * `4765445b-32c6-49b0-83e6-1d93765276ca` (Office web)
+   * `0ec893e0-5785-4de6-99da-4ed124e5296c` (Office desktop)
    * `bc59ab01-8403-45c6-8796-ac3ef710b3e3` (Outlook web)
    * `d3590ed6-52b3-4102-aeff-aad2292ab01c` (Outlook desktop)

 ### 2. Setup

 1) Setup for Bot